 The Consensus is Clear: Numerous Clinical Studies Provide Solid Evidence that Light Therapy is an Effective Skin Treatment

 An abundance of clinical studies have demonstrated that red and near infrared light therapy benefits the skin while reducing potential issues.
-But, it’s essential to use the right wavelengths within the red and near infrared spectrum, along with optimal power output.
+But it’s essential to use the right wavelengths within the red and near infrared spectrum, along with optimal power output.
 A device like the Joovv will allow for short and effective treatment times in the comfort of your own home.
-Skin rejuvenation has never been easier!

 Scientific Sources and Medical References: